Piwigo/Piwigo/include/smarty/SECURITY.md

 ## Supported Versions

 Smarty currently supports the latest minor version of Smarty 3 and Smarty 4.
-(Smarty 4 has not been released yet.)

 | Version | Supported          |
 | ------- | ------------------ |